The Moody’s Analytics suite of software solutions, models, content, and services helps support the new requirements of IFRS 17 Insurance Contracts.

 The Market-Consistent Economic Scenario Generator contains stochastic asset modeling tools in a flexible framework to produce risk-neutral scenarios.

-RiskIntegrity IFRS 17 is a cloud-ready solution that helps insurers implement the new IFRS 17 accounting standard that applies to insurance contracts
+RiskIntegrity for IFRS 17 solution is a cloud-ready solution that helps insurers implement the new IFRS 17 accounting standard that applies to insurance contracts